 Advances in technology see the introduction of the first, fully remote controlled televisions and VCRs, along with portable phones, fax machines, video cameras, film projectors and microwaves.
 These breakthroughs allow Radio Rentals to extend its range into both the domestic and commercial sectors.

 Whitegoods, furniture, stereo systems with turntables, cassette players and, later in the decade, single and six-stacker CD players are added to the Radio Rentals product range.
 A new division called Redihire is announced which, after eight years of operation, is amalgamated into the Radio Rentals brand.

 2000s and beyond

 At the turn of the 21st century, Radio Rentals introduces the first plasma and LCD televisions, desktop computers, laptops and smartphones.
-The company also launches its successful ‘Rent, Try, $1 Buy*’ campaign, giving customers the option of purchasing rented equipment after a set term.
+The company also launches its successful ‘Rent, Try, $1 Buy*’ campaign, giving customers the option of purchasing similar items to their rented equipment after a set term.
 In 2006, Thorn Group’s Radio Rentals and Rentlo (RR Rentlo Reinvented) brands are now household names.
 With a growing network of stores across the country, Thorn lists on the Australian Stock Exchange.
 By 2010 the company begins manufacturing and importing Thorn-branded refrigerators, technology products and televisions.
 The products are an instant success in the Australian marketplace.